ACatastrophicBing/RBE550JaneLeeProject/README.md

 --use_global_knowledge : The robot will use the global map instead of the robot local map --update_on_robot_movement : The robot will update its path when the robot moves --update_on_map_update : The robot will update its path when the global map updates, this does not mean the robot is using global knowledge
+--iterations : The number of times you want to run this specific experiment, this is for data collection purposes, and when collecting data, DO NOT VISUALIZE THE SIM OR PATHS GENERATED

 TODO :